Introduction to cloud recognition APIs

 Authorization:

-Http request parameters, divided into two types:
+Http request parameters are divided into two types:

 - appId

-- timestamp (Long integer: milliseconds elapsed since 00:00:00 UTC on January 1, 1970)
+- timestamp (Long integer: milliseconds elapsed since January 1, 1970 00:00:00 UTC)

 - apiKey

-CRS API parameters: The API's own parameters
+CRS API parameters: API's own parameters

 API documentation no longer describes common parameters for authentication